St Michael’s Church of England High School fully recognises its responsibilities for safeguarding and promoting student

 The school recognises that, because staff are in regular and frequent contact with children, they are particularly well placed to safeguard and promote the welfare of students and are therefore trained accordingly.

-If you have any questions or queries regarding any aspect of safeguarding, please do not hesitate to get in touch with our Designated Safeguarding Leads Mrs Carolyn Hill or Mrs Sarah Beardsmore on 0121 561 6881.
+If you have any questions or queries regarding any aspect of safeguarding, please do not hesitate to get in touch with our Designated Safeguarding Lead, Mrs Sarah Beardsmore, or Deputy Safeguarding Lead, Mrs Mills, on 0121 561 6881.